libsdl-org/sdlwiki/SDL2/SDL_HINT_WAVE_FACT_CHUNK.md

 This variable can be set to the following values:

-"truncate" - Use the number of samples to truncate the wave data if the fact chunk is present and valid "strict" - Like "truncate", but raise an error if the fact chunk is invalid, not present for non-PCM formats, or if the data chunk doesn't have that many samples "ignorezero" - Like "truncate", but ignore fact chunk if the number of samples is zero "ignore"
+- "truncate": Use the number of samples to truncate the wave data if the fact chunk is present and valid
+- "strict": Like "truncate", but raise an error if the fact chunk is invalid, not present for non-PCM formats, or if the data chunk doesn't have that many samples
+- "ignorezero": Like "truncate", but ignore fact chunk if the number of samples is zero
-- Ignore fact chunk entirely (default)
+- "ignore": Ignore fact chunk entirely (default)

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro)